gregscharf/RTFM-Redox/README.md

 sudo apt install libxcb1-dev libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev
 ```

-**Kali**: Sometimes the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in terminal.
-And in some cases Ctrl+h stops working so I've added a 'hist' command for when that occurs until I figure out some of the intermittent key stroke issues.
+**Kali**: Sometimes the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in the redox CLI.
+And in some cases Ctrl+h stops working, so I've added a 'hist' command for when that occurs until I figure out some of the intermittent key stroke issues.

 **Arch**: No known issues